"The root of all superstition is that men observe when a thing hits, but not when it misses."

 As humans, we recognise patterns, connect the dots and create meaning from what we see or what we think we see.
 And when we're not sure if what we see is real, we can be influenced by suggestion from others in a more powerful position, even though there's a cost to us.

-Having said that, as mankind's intelligence develops, as our lives become less threatened by natural disasters, the need for superstitious beliefs is less beneficial than in the past.
+That said, as mankind's intelligence develops, as our lives become less threatened by natural disasters, the need for superstitious beliefs is less beneficial than in the past.
 This doesn't mean superstitions are groundless or that it's only a matter of time before they become obsolete.
-Superstition will be a human trait for many more generations yet, and attempts to abolish superstitions is invariably futile.
+Superstition will remain a human trait for many more generations yet, and attempts to abolish superstitions is invariably futile.

 The previous section showed that religion and superstition are different, yet the wisdom of following certain superstitions mentioned at the top of this page can also be applied to religion.